maartene/DCJam2025/docs/TECHDEBT.md

 - Feature envy from AbilityGUI on PartyMember
     - [X] Adding and removing abilities is fixed
     - [X] Adding/removing components needs to be done
+- Missing tests to validate correct behaviour when two abilities have the same key (fixed in code)
+    - [X] When removing components
+    - [X] When adding components